New Location Science Models with Applications to UAV-Based Disaster Relief

 Natural and human-made disasters can cause severe devastation and claim thousands of lives worldwide.
 Therefore, developing efficient methods for disaster response and management is a critical task for relief teams.
 One of the most essential components of effective response is the rapid collection of information about affected areas, damages, and victims.
 More data translates into better coordination, faster rescue operations, and ultimately, more lives saved.
 However, in some disasters, such as earthquakes, the communication infrastructure is often partially or completely destroyed, making it extremely difficult for victims to send distress signals and for rescue teams to locate and assist them in time.

-Unmanned Aerial Vehicles (UAVs) have emerged as valuable tools in such scenarios.
+{\em Unmanned Aerial Vehicles} (UAVs) have emerged as valuable tools in such scenarios.
 In particular, a fleet of UAVs can be dispatched from a mobile station to the affected area to facilitate data collection and establish temporary communication networks.
-Nevertheless, real-world deployment of UAVs faces several challenges, with adverse weather conditions—especially wind—being among the most significant.
-To address this, we develop a novel mathematical framework to determine the optimal location of a mobile UAV station while explicitly accounting for the heterogeneity of the UAVs and the effect of wind.
-Our approach extends a classical single-facility location problem by incorporating heterogeneous dynamic sets that represent varying UAV speed.
-In particular, we generalize the Sylvester problem to introduce the \emph{Sylvester-Fermat-Torricelli (SFT) problem}, which captures complex factors such as wind influence, UAV heterogeneity, and back-and-forth motion within a unified framework.
-The proposed framework enhances the practicality of UAV-based disaster response planning by accounting for real-world factors such as wind and UAV heterogeneity.
-Experimental results demonstrate that it can reduce wasted operational time by up to 84\%, making post-disaster missions significantly more efficient and effective.
+Nevertheless, real-world deployment of UAVs faces several challenges, with adverse weather conditions--especially wind--being among the most significant.
+To address such challenges, we develop a novel mathematical framework to determine the optimal location of a mobile UAV station while explicitly accounting for the heterogeneity of the UAVs and the effect of wind.
+Our approach extends well-known single-facility location models by incorporating heterogeneous dynamic sets that represent different UAV operating speeds.
+In particular, we extend the classical Fermat-Torricelli and Sylvester problems to introduce the generalized \emph{Sylvester-Fermat-Torricelli (SFT) model} and its remarkable specifications that capture complex factors such as wind influence, UAV heterogeneity, and back-and-forth motion within a unified framework.
+The proposed framework enhances the practicality of UAV-based disaster response planning by accounting for major real-world factors including wind and UAV heterogeneity.
+Experimental results demonstrate that our developments can reduce wasted operational time by up to 84\% while making post-disaster missions significantly more efficient and effective in practical settings.

 }